gdoumenc/coworks/docs/tech_deployment.rst

 	app = SimpleMicroService(app_name='app_name='test'', configs=WORKSPACES)

-To run the microservice in a specific workspace, add the worspace parameter:
+To run the microservice in a specific workspace, add the workspace parameter:

 .. code-block:: python

-	app.run(worspace='prod')
+	app.run(workspace='prod')

 The complete microservice will be: